-What I hope is for in my generation and the generations to follow, is that within the interfold of simultaneous human dissonance, there exists a universal sympathy.
-A sympathy woven so deep in the fabric of our collective substance, that long after the actual witnesses are gone, a common hope threads through our differences, strengthening our resolve, to continue the story.
+What I hope for in my generation and the generations to follow is, within the interfold of simultaneous human dissonance, there exists a universal sympathy.
+A sympathy woven so deep in the fabric of our collective consciousness, that long after the witnesses are gone, a common hope threads through our differences, strengthening our resolve to continue the story.

 © Deborah Garcia, 2021 all rights reserved

 Reflection Pool image by Deborah Garcia

 Tribute in Lights image by Dylan Garcia